Vladimir Kozhin

-Vladimir Igorevich Kozhin (Влади́мир И́горевич Ко́жин, born 28 February 1959) is a Russian businessman and politician.
-Senator from Moscow since 2018.
+Vladimir Igorevich Kozhin (Влади́мир И́горевич Ко́жин, born 28 February 1959) is a Russian businessman and politician, and senator from Moscow since 2018.
 Previously he was an Aide to the President of Russia and head of the Control Directorate of the Presidential Administration of Russia.
 He has the federal state civilian service rank of 1st class Active State Councillor of the Russian Federation.

 Political career

 In March 1993, he became the Director General of the Saint Petersburg Association of Joint Ventures.
 From October 1994 until September 1999, he was the Chief of the Northwestern Center of the Federal Directorate for Currency and Export Control of Russia.
 From 20 September 1999 until 12 January 2000, he led the Russian Federal Service for Currency and Export Control (VEK).

 Since 12 January 2000, Kozhin has been the Head of the Presidential Property Management Department of the Russian Federation, appointed by President Vladimir Putin.
 In 2008, President Dmitry Medvedev appointed him as a member of the Presidential Executive Office.

 In 2010, Kozhin was suggested to succeed chucked out Yury Luzhkov as the Mayor of Moscow.

 Since 2018, a member of the Federation Council from Moscow.
 If Sergey Sobyanin wins the mayoral election in the fall of 2023, he will retain his post.